andrewc2020/trognon/README.md

 ## Trognon

-This is a worked example build on Paulin Trognon's Blog article Start a Next.js project with Typescript, Eslint and Prettier April 4, 2020
+This is a worked example built on Paulin Trognon's Blog article Start a Next.js project with Typescript, Eslint and Prettier April 4, 2020

 Her article is a very simple app which listed names passed through a query string, but takes you through the basic set up.